naskoff77/Terraform/README.md

 # Terraform
-examples of Terraform code that I've written
+This repository's purpose is to showcase some of the basic Terraform modules I have written.